tanthanh85/network-automation-course/modules/04_paramiko/lab4.md

 ## Introduction

-Welcome to Module 4 of the Python Basics for Network Automation Lab Guide!
+Welcome to Module 4 of the NASP Lab Guide!
 In this module, you will gain hands-on experience with the **Paramiko** library.
 We will focus on its most common use: connecting to a device and executing non-interactive commands.

 For these labs, you will use **dummy IP addresses and credentials** initially. **It is crucial that you replace these dummy values with the actual IP addresses, usernames, and passwords of your lab equipment (e.g., Cisco IOS XE routers in a sandbox) to make the code functional.**